 Second, pooled information from other genealogists, may indicate to county historians, who also in the region may have died from smallpox in 1929.

 Third, this letter tells me that Hannah was a compassionate woman and knew their need.
 It also tells me that she lived somewhere above the equator by the weather she was experiencing in December of 1929.
-And it tells me that she had been communicating with mutual acquaintances, most likely family members, about the birth of a baby girl.
+And it tells me that she had been communicating with family members, about the birth of a baby girl (her niece).
 She names names!
 And last, but not least, we have a sample of her handwriting!

 Since I've decoded a few clues from this letter about our family from this single sheet of paper, I can now apply that to a family genealogy chart.
 For the clueless, genealogy is like a scavenger hunt and a jig-saw puzzle all rolled together.
 You have to hunt for primary documents (ie. like this letter), then decode the clues from the documents (ie. see above), and fit the clues together to reassemble your ancestor's lives.
 (Note: And be sure to record where you obtained your clues if you wish to be taken seriously.
 It has saved my bacon more than once!)